 Top 10 Cheapest Petrol Countries

-The Ford Fiesta is indeed the UK's best-selling car, and has been year after year.
-In the UK, from empty it would cost approximately £52.50 to fill its 42-litre tank.
-Meanwhile, in Venezuela it would only cost 4p, and no, unbelievably that's not a typo.
+The Ford Fiesta is the UK's best-selling car, and has been year after year.
+In the UK, from empty it would cost approximately £50.40 to fill its 42-litre tank.
+Meanwhile, in Venezuela it would only cost just 63p, and no, unbelievably that's not a typo.

 Here's another popular car in the UK - the Vauxhall Astra.
 A car famous for value and offering plenty of space for a small family without the need to go for a SUV or estate.

 What about the iconic Range Rover?
-As these legendary off road kings aren't exactly cheap to fill in the first place.
-In the UK to fill the 104-litre tank would cost around £130.
+As these legendary off-road kings aren't exactly cheap to fill in the first place.
+In the UK to fill the 104-litre tank would cost around £124.80.
 Whereas in Venezuela you'd still be able to fill one up for less than a £2 coin!

-Interested in cutting your fuel costs after reading this article?
+Find this article interesting?
+Perhaps you'd like to trim your fuel costs after reading this article?
 Why not click the article below regarding our pick of the 'Best Used Electric Cars' to start your electric car journey.
 Or if you'd prefer to search all of our used cars, or new cars, there is a link for those too.